integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 1. Visit the WooCommerce settings page and click on the "Payments" tab.
 2. Find "BulletProof Payment Gateway" in the list of available payment methods and click "Manage."
-3. Configure the necessary settings, such as API credentials, security key, etc.
+3. Configure the necessary settings, such as API key, user name and password .
+4. The Customer Vault feature is only available if you have enabled the Customer Vault feature in your BulletProof Account, otherwise will trigger an error in the checkout.
+During the initial tests set to "No"
+5. Select your processor, if you leave the processor dropdon unselected then will trigger an error in the checkout page.
-4. Save changes.
+6. Save changes.

 == Usage ==